Hair Loss & Effective Medically-Proven Treatments (A money-saving hack from a doctor)

 Why are hair loss treatments so immensely popular?

 Hair loss is perhaps one of the most tough to deal with conditions as it can affect someone in both their medical health as well as their overall aesthetics.
 This means that both one’s psychological well-being and one’s social standing can be deeply affected by this (evidence can be found in the studies listed below).
 Many of the predatory non-medical entities that claim to be hair loss treatment experts prey on this particular fear in order to siphon away your hard earned money.
-Many of my patients have told me how they wished they had the foresight to come to me first instead of trying all these speculative and non-medical treatment alternatives.

 So, how do we spot these misleading advertisements?
 They usually tend to fall into a few easily identifiable patterns – usually having a famous celebrity endorsing their business (this will easily cost a hefty 5 to 6 figure sum!), with before-after photos that show the miraculous results they’ve achieved with the photos taken from multiple different angles.
 Finally, when you do look closer at the fine print, there will inevitably be a statement that says “no medical studies or evidence that point to these methods working except for evidence based medical treatments”.